justintanner/rails-academy/win/README.md

 1. Press the Windows key
 2. Type `Docker Desktop`
 3. Click `Docker Desktop` to open it
+4. Click the gear icon in the top right and choose `Settings`
+5. Click `General` and check `Start Docker Desktop when you log in`

 ### Your Windows PC is ready :tada: